 -

-Vendor lead time analysis to plan reorders with better timing
+Vendor lead time analysis for better reorder timing

 -

-Safety stock calculation to reduce stockouts during demand spikes
+Safety stock calculation to reduce stockouts during spikes

 -

-Promotion and seasonality planning to match stock with marketing plans
+Promotion and seasonality planning for aligning stock with marketing

 To streamline the next step after planning, see how order fulfillment software accelerates picking, packing, and shipping across all locations.